OpenPhysProject/OpenPhys/docs/HowToAddLessonCode.md

 ```
 JST['app/content/lesson20/templates/Row0_Col3.ejs'],
 ```
-8. You can now add new behaviors.
+8. You can now add new behaviors to your JavaScript code.
 This is a backbone.js view, to learn more about what that means check out http://backbonejs.org/#View

 #### 2. Tell *index.html* about your new .js file